CiscoDevNet/terraform-provider-ciscomcd/docs/resources/alert_profile.md

 # ciscomcd_alert_profile
-Resource for creating and managing an Alert Profile that defines the 3rd-party SIEM (Pagerduty, Slack, ServiceNow) and configuration required to send Multicloud Defense Alerts.
+Resource for creating and managing an Alert Profile that defines the configuration required for sending Alerts to 3rd-party SIEMs (Pagerduty, Slack, ServiceNow, Slack, Datadog, MS Sentinel, Webex).
 The Alert Profile is used in an Alert Rule.

 ## Example Usage